Skip to main content

 Pavilion x360

-Like the Envy x360, you can expect these 2-in-1s from the HP Pavilion line to feature a 360-degree hinge, which allows for four display modes: Laptop, tablet, reverse, and tent.
-The Pavilion x360 comes in three sizes: 11, 14, and 15 inches.
-With these 2-in-1s, you’ll see three-sided narrow bezel displays (the 14- and 15-inch models only), displays with HD or FHD resolutions, IPS displays, touchscreens, HD webcams, dual array mics, and selections of ports that include microSD card readers, USB-C and USB-A ports, and HDMI 2.0 and 1.4 ports.
-Thunderbolt ports are also missing from the Pavilion x360 laptops, but they do have three kinds of sensors: An accelerometer, a gyroscope, and eCompass.
+With these 2-in-1s, you’ll see three-sided narrow bezel displays, displays with HD or FHD resolutions, IPS displays, touchscreens, HD webcams, dual array mics, and selections of ports that include microSD card readers, USB-C and USB-A ports, and HDMI 2.1 ports.
+Thunderbolt ports are also missing from the Pavilion x360 laptops, but they do have three kinds of sensors: an accelerometer, a gyroscope, and eCompass.

 Pavilion Aero

 HP’s Pavilion Aero is designed to be incredibly lightweight.
 It’s only 13 inches and weighs less than 2.2 pounds, which makes it the lightest laptop out of both the Pavilion and Envy laptop lines.
 The Aero sports a magnesium chassis and a 16:10 four-sided narrow bezel display.
-There are slight variations among the Aero models, but you can expect to see the following features among them: AMD Ryzen 5 and 7 processors, displays with WUXGA or WQXGA resolutions, IPS displays, up to 1TB of SSD storage, fingerprint readers, backlit and non-backlit keyboards, HD webcams, dual array mics, dual speakers, and selections of ports that include USB-C, USB-A, and HDMI 2.0 ports.
+There are slight variations among the Aero models, but you can expect to see the following features among them: AMD Ryzen 5 and 7 processors, displays with WUXGA or WQXGA resolutions, IPS displays, up to 1TB of SSD storage, fingerprint readers, backlit and non-backlit keyboards, HD webcams, dual-array mics, dual speakers, and selections of ports that include USB-C, USB-A, and HDMI 2.1 ports.

 When should you buy an Envy?